 The specified temperature is the temperature on the surfaces that contact the pipe or fitting being joined, not the heating tool thermometer temperature.
 Use a pyrometer or infrared thermometer to check for uniform temperature across both of the component contact surfaces.
 (Temperature indication crayons are not preferred.
 If used, temperature-indicating crayons must never be applied to a surface that contacts a pipe or fitting.)
 Uneven temperature may indicate a faulty heater.
 The heater thermometer measures the internal temperature, which is usually higher than surface temperature, however, heating tool temperature can be verified by checking the thermometer to ensure that the heating tool is maintaining the temperature.
 When checking surface temperature with a pyrometer or infrared thermometer, note the heating tool thermometer reading.
 Check the heating tool thermometer reading before each fusion to verify that the heating tool is maintaining temperature properly.
-Incorrect or nonuniform temperature can cause poor fusion.
+Incorrect or non-uniform temperature can cause poor fusion.

-5.9.Before You Start:
+5.9.
+Before You Start:

 - Inspect pipe lengths and fittings for unacceptable cuts, gouges, deep scratches or other deleterious defects.
-Damaged products should not be used. - Remove surface damage at pipe ends that could compromise the joining surfaces or interfere with fusion tools or equipment. - Be sure all required tools and equipment are on site, in proper working order and fueled up. - The pipe and fitting surfaces where tools and equipment are fitted must be clean and dry.
-Use clean, dry, non-synthetic (cotton) cloths or paper towels to remove dirt, snow water and other contamination.
-Refer to ASTM F2620 for more guidance on proper cleaning of PE. - Shield heated fusion equipment and surfaces from inclement weather and winds.
-A temporary shelter over fusion equipment and the fusion operation may be required. - Relieve tension in the line before making connections. - When joining coiled pipe, making an s-curve between pipe coils can relieve tension.
+Damaged products should not be used. - Toe-in or necking down is normal at pipe ends, but may need to be removed when only one of the ends to be joined displays 'toe-in'.
+Ensure toe-in does not result in excess wall misalignment. - Remove surface damage at pipe ends that could compromise the joining surfaces or interfere with fusion tools or equipment. - Be sure all required tools and equipment are on site, in proper working order and fueled up. - The pipe and fitting surfaces where tools and equipment are fitted must be clean and dry.
+Use CLEAN, dry, non-synthetic (cotton) cloths or paper towels to remove dirt, snow water and other contamination. - Shield heated fusion equipment and surfaces from inclement weather and winds.
+A temporary shelter over fusion equipment and the fusion operation may be required. - Relieve tension in the line before making connections.

+When joining coiled pipe, making an s-curve between pipe coils can relieve tension.
 In some cases, it may be necessary to allow pipe to equalize to the temperature of its surroundings.
-Allow pulled-in pipes to relax for several hours to recover from tensile stresses. - Pipes must be correctly aligned before making connections.
+Allow pulled-in pipes to relax for several hours to recover from tensile stresses.

+Pipes must be correctly aligned before making connections.